 ).Figure 2.
 The output voltage in Figure 1 (bottom trace) is unaffected by a brief short in the input voltage (top trace).

-should be high enough for the highest voltage transient expected.
-RDS(on)
+should be high enough for the highest voltage transient expected

-for Q3–Q4 should be low to minimize voltage drop and power dissi
+for Q3–Q4 should be low to minimize voltage drop and power dissipation.

 The value for C1 depends on the load power, the maximum tolerable voltage droop (Figure 3